megamarc/Tilengine/README.md

 * Maps: [Tiled Map Editor](https://www.mapeditor.org/)

 # Creating packages
-To create a package with all the assets, the open-source tool [ResourcePacker](https://github.com/megamarc/ResourcePacker) must be used.
-It's a cross-platform, easy to use command line tool that creates packages with files keeping the same directory structure.
+To create a package with all the assets, the add-on tool [ResourcePacker](https://megamarc.itch.io/resourcepacker) must be used.
+It's a Windows command-line tool that creates packages with files keeping the same directory structure.
 Tilengine has built-in support for loading assets from these packages just as if they still were stand-alone files.

 # Bindings
 There are bindings to use Tilengine from several programming languages: